-Apala Das received her PhD from the University of Toronto in 2024.
-She specializes in 20th-century Global and Euro-American Modernisms, South Asian Literatures, Poetry and Poetics, Postcolonial Theory and Ethics, World and Comparative Literatures, Political Theology, and Postsecularism Studies.
-Dr. Das is currently working on her book project titled Modernist Asceticisms: Discipline, Form, and the Postsecular in the Transnational Twentieth Century, in which she studies selected twentieth-century literary experiments as instances of modernist asceticism, a phenomenon she defines as a critical and creative response to the biopolitical and ideological forces latent in asceticism.
-Tracing continuities between religious traditions and political concepts, Dr. Das’s project joins an emerging body of postsecular scholarship on the relationship between political theology and literature in global modernity.
-Her work explains how transnational twentieth-century writers and artists like Rabindranath Tagore, Hilda Doolittle, Aurobindo Ghose, May Sinclair, and Sister Nivedita engaged with the ascetical ideals and ideologies available to them in their own distinct literary and historical contexts and how their own literary-ascetical works constituted generative responses to their particular contexts of transnational modernity.
-Dr. Das’s project draws upon an existing and prominent body of critical reflections on asceticism in global modernity, which forges continuities between capitalist modernity, the biopolitics of colonial governmentality, the imperatives underlying reactionary religious ethno-nationalisms, and the formation of the secular liberal citizen-subject.
-It also takes its cue from the scholarly notion that modernism’s critical search for autonomy is constituted by what Peter Sloterdijk calls the “de-spiritualization of asceticisms.”
-Accordingly, Modernist Asceticisms fills an important gap in scholarship by extending the search for modernist asceticisms to the vibrant and multi-layered contexts of global modernity.
+Dr. Das is currently working on a book project titled Modernist Asceticisms: Discipline, Form, and the Postsecular in the Transnational Twentieth Century that examines selected twentieth-century literary experiments as instances of modernist asceticism, which is conceptualized in this project as constituting critical and creative responses to the ideological and biopolitical forces latent in asceticism.
+This study explains how writers like Rabindranath Tagore, Hilda Doolittle, Aurobindo Ghose, and May Sinclair negotiated with the ascetical ideals and ideologies available to them in their own distinct literary and historical contexts.
+Dr. Das’s project draws upon a prominent body of scholarship on asceticism in global modernity, which forges continuities between capitalist modernity, the biopolitics of colonial governmentality, the imperatives underlying reactionary religious ethno-nationalisms, and the formation of the secular liberal citizen-subject.

 Refereed Journal Articles